deltqz/anicli/README.md

 ## Installation
 ### Windows
 - Just run the latest installer from the [releases page](https://github.com/deltqz/AniCLI/releases).
 PATH setup is automatic.
-- Alternatively, grab the portable zip and manually the extracted folder to your PATH.
+- Alternatively, grab the portable zip and manually add the extracted folder to your PATH.

 ### macOS
 For macOS (ARM64) or Linux (x64), you can install AniCLI via Homebrew: